Stories

 “There was nowhere for Muslims to pray”

-Dr. Mahmoud Haddara is president of the Muslim Association of Newfoundland and Labrador, Imam of the Masjid-an-Noor (Mosque of Light), and Professor in the Faculty of Engineering and Applied Science at Memorial University of Newfoundland.
+Dr. Mahmoud Haddara is president of the Muslim Association of Newfoundland and Labrador, imam of the Masjid-an-Noor (Mosque of Light), and professor in the Faculty of Engineering and Applied Science at Memorial University of Newfoundland.

-Religion Culture Inclusion Multiculturalism Trade Travel Islam Muslim Community
+Religion Culture Inclusion Multiculturalism Trade Travel Islam Muslim Community Muslim Community

 An urban powwow